New York in the American Civil War

 Notable Commanders from New York

-• Major General Daniel E. Sickles – Commander of the Excelsior Brigade and III Corps, Army of the Potomac.
+• Major General Daniel E. Sickles – Commander of the Excelsior Brigade and III Corps.

 • Brigadier General Thomas Francis Meagher – Commander of the Irish Brigade.